JCKodel/eva/README.md

 # EVent-drive Architecture for SOLID Flutter applications

+> Until I have some time to write a decent documentation, please, check the [example project](https://github.com/JCKodel/eva/tree/main/example).
+It is fully commented, with numbered steps and it is a complete to-do application with a real data-base and unit tests.
+I would love to have some help in this regard =)

 ## Features

 * Automatic multithreading - Flutter runs on its isolate while the event orchestrator, your domain code and your repositories run on a separate isolate.